jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 guest VM.

+# Ubuntu Linux Desktop settings I like

+## Ubuntu 16.04 Desktop Linux

+Settings -> Appearance -> Launcher icon size: reduce from default 48 to 24 pixels

+Settings -> Security & Privacy -> uncheck "Waking from suspend" and "Returning from blank screen".
+My host OS has security settings that require me to enter a password.
+I do not need the annoyance of a separate layer of password entering for the guest OS's, too.

+## Ubuntu 18.04 Desktop Linux

+Settings -> Dock -> Icon size: reduce from default 48 to 24 pixels

+Settings -> Privacy -> Screen Lock -> Automatic Screen Lock: change to Off.
+Same reason as for "Security & Privacy" settings for Ubuntu 16.04, but it has been moved to a different "place" in Ubuntu 18.04.

 # Resizing guest OS window

 I found this to work with VirtualBox and Ubuntu 16.04 guest OS even